 You want to be a teacher “when you grow up.”

-You want to work in a job that actually relates to and prepares you for your future career as a teacher.
+You want to work in a job that actually relates to your career.

 You want to improve your teaching abilities.

-You want to improve your skills in using the arts.
+You want to improve your skills in the arts.

 You want to develop lessons that you can use in your future teaching job.

 You want to see what it is like to be a teacher to make sure it is a good fit for you.

 You want work hours that fit in your college course schedule.

 You want to make good money (nearly twice as much as work study).